shapeoko/Docs/content/electronics.md

 ###Go For a Spin###

-Z-Axis.
-Note that when testing, the Z-axis should turn for a longer duration than the other axes since the screw requires more revolutions to move a given distance than the belts used on the X- and Y-axes.
+Z-Axis --- Note that when testing, the Z-axis should turn for a longer duration than the other axes since the screw requires more revolutions to move a given distance than the belts used on the X- and Y-axes.
 With the standard drive (M8 on Z, 20-tooth GT2 on X and Y), for the same distance travelled, the Z motor turns 8 times more than the X and Y motors.

 ###Another Spin###